 2016-17 Isabelle Torrance (Language and Literature)

 Isabelle Torrance (Ph.D.
-Trinity College, 2004) comes to the Department as an Early Career Fellow for February and March of 2017.
+Trinity College, 2004) visited the Department as an Early Career Fellow for February and March of 2017.
 Torrance, of Aarhus University, focuses on archaic and classical Greek literature and culture, and is particularly interested in Greek tragedy and the later reception of classical myth.
 Her previous publications include books on Euripides, Aeschylus, and the power of oaths in ancient Greek culture.
 Forthcoming are another volume on Euripides and a project linking Greek tragedy and Irish politics.

 2015-16 - Michael Squire (Classical Art)